-Tic Tactics was developed in 2013, and it was Hidden Variable’s first foray into the world of networked multiplayer games and free-to-play games.
+Tic Tactics was developed in 2013, and it was Hidden Variable’s first foray into the world of networked multiplayer and free-to-play games.
 We developed our backend server logic in C# using a service called Player.IO, which was later rebranded as Yahoo GamesNet.

 It also presented some challenges - when Player.IO didn’t support features that we needed, we had to get creative.
 One example was Player.IO not supporting API calls with JSON bodies - only web form content was supported!
-As a result, we had to run a server who’s only job was to convert web form data to JSON and redirect the content to some other server.
+As a result, we had to run a server whose only job was to convert web form data to JSON and redirect the content to some other server.

 On the client side, we used Unity, along with many of the libraries and features we had used on Bag It!.
 We used Playmaker to script our tutorials and NGUI to do our UI (this was before Unity had their own UI system).